BabyPulmo/docs/submission/qa-prep.md

 ---

-# Q9 — “How do you scale this to 15 million children?”
+# Q9 — “How do you scale to 15 million children?”

-## Recommended Answer
+## ------------ Answer --------------

-The scaling model depends on Community Health Worker network multiplication rather than centralized hospital staffing.
+The scaling model relies on CHW network multiplication, not centralized hospitals.

-The architecture itself is lightweight and cloud-native, meaning localization mainly requires:
+The architecture is lightweight and can expand to other LMICs mainly through language and protocol localization.
-- new language TTS,
-- local protocol RAG,
-- and CHW integration.

-Bangladesh is the initial deployment market, but the same operational model can extend to India, Pakistan, Nigeria, Indonesia, and the Philippines.

 ## Numbers / References

-- Year 3 Bangladesh target: 15M children
+- Year-3 target: 15M children
-- Multi-country LMIC roadmap
+- LMIC expansion roadmap

 Reference:
 - submission/financials.md

 ---

-# Q10 — “What happens if Meta changes WhatsApp policies?”
+# Q10 — “What if Meta changes WhatsApp policies?”

-## Recommended Answer
+## ------------ Answer --------------

-The platform architecture is intentionally channel-agnostic.
+The platform is channel-agnostic.

-WhatsApp is the fastest adoption path today, but the roadmap already includes:
+WhatsApp is the fastest deployment path today, but the roadmap already includes Telegram, IVR, and SMS fallback options.
-- Telegram,
-- IVR fallback,
-- and SMS-based escalation workflows.

-The core value is not the messaging platform itself — it is the respiratory-triage and CHW-escalation infrastructure behind it.

 ## Numbers / References

-- WhatsApp primary
+- WhatsApp primary deployment
-- IVR fallback already planned
-- Telegram/SMS extensibility in roadmap
+- Telegram/SMS fallback roadmap
+- IVR support planned

 References:
 - submission/summary.md